jonathanhliu21/COM-Server/docs/guide/getting-started.md

 On the event of a disconnect, you can call the `reconnect()` method to try to reconnect to a port provided in `__init__()`.
 However, it will raise a `ConnectException` if the port is already connected and this is called.

+Note that disconnecting the serial device will **reset** the receive and send queues.

 ```py
 with Connection(...) as conn:
     while True: